PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 11:38:05
+Last updated: 2024-04-02 11:40:09
-Random Quote: Dreams pass into the reality of action.
-From the actions stems the dream again; and this interdependence produces the highest form of living. - Anaïs Nin
+Random Quote: God gave us the gift of life; it is up to us to give ourselves the gift of living well. - Voltaire